Gomberg Seltzer Works

 Every seltzer bottle is hand-filled in the last remaining seltzer factory in New York City.
-Gomberg Seltzer Works, Inc. is nearly 60 years old.
+Gomberg Seltzer Works, Inc. is over 60 years old.
 It was established in 1953 by Moe Gomberg and his son Pacey Gomberg.
 Third-generation owner Kenny Gomberg and his partner Irv Resnick have every intention of keeping the business fizzing.

 Most of the bottles that pass through Gomberg Seltzer Works were hand-blown in Czechoslovakia and Austria in the 1800's.
 The antique bottles are filled in a 100-year-old, London-made Barnett & Foster siphon filler.
 New York City tap water is triple-filtered through layers of sand, charcoal, and paper.
 It is then chilled to 43°F. The carbonator is a small vessel which mixes water and CO2 with a series of rotating paddles.
 The resulting product, seltzer, is forced under pressure into a six-head siphon filling machine.